 If your burn injury was caused by unsafe conditions on another person’s, company’s, or government’s property, an attorney can help you file a premises liability claim against the property owner or manager.

 If your accident happened at work, you are entitled to workers’ compensation benefits to cover medical bills and a portion of your lost wages.
 In addition to helping you with your workers’ comp claim, an attorney can determine if any third parties are also liable.
-If so, you can pursue a third-party lawsuit for additional compensation.
+If so, you can pursue a third-party burn injury lawsuit for additional compensation.

 Whatever the cause of the injury, a burn injury attorney will investigate to determine all liable parties.
 Any person or entity that contributed to your accident can be held legally responsible if you can prove their negligence directly or indirectly caused your harm.